 The study examined a total of 35 persons (25 women and 10 men, aged 45–75).
 Magnetic resonance imaging (MRI) was performed on all individuals and their sitting behavior was assessed using a standardized questionnaire.

 The more time the subjects spent sitting, the thinner the thickness of the medial temporal lobe was.
-The more active the participants were on the other side, the more structured the respective area was in the MRT.
+The more active the participants on the other side, the more structured the respective area was in the MRT.

 Similar changes in this area of the brain are also regularly found in patients with dementia.
 The author of the study, Prabha Siddarth, explains the relevance of the study: “The finding that sitting reduces the anatomy of these important brain structures is extremely relevant because it also suggests that reducing sedentary behavior might be a possible intervention to improve mental performance in patients with memory disorders”.